StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

 Two strategies to reduce the size of problems:

-1. Only include "reachable" packages and versions
+1. Only include “reachable” packages and versions
-2. Eliminate redundant versions that can't be picked
+2. Eliminate redundant versions that can’t be picked

 ---
 # Reachability